-Privity can become an important issue in contracts made by two parties but intended to benefit a third party.
+Privity can be an important issue in contracts between two parties that are intended to benefit a third party.
 In general, at least one of the contracting parties will have to be willing to enforce the contract if the third party is not receiving the intended benefit.